sdkbox/vscode-libra-move/README.md

 - [Libra](https://libra.org): A simple global currency and financial infrastructure that empowers billions of people.
 - [Move Language](https://developers.libra.org/docs/crates/move-language):Move is a new programming language developed to provide a safe and programmable foundation for the Libra Blockchain.
+- [SDKBOX](https://www.sdkbox.com/): SDKBOX IS THE BRIDGE BETWEEN APPS AND SERVICES.
+SDKBOX helps you manage everything about using third party SDKs in mobile applications: rapidly select, integrate, verify, and update live servies from top suppliers.

 ## Features
 - Code snippets